I. Deciding to try

 And not all by myself.
 I gained a co-author along the way.
 I’m thrilled that Crystal, my daughter’s first mom, is adding her voice to the book.
 In fact, our book will have many voices in it — adult adoptees, birth parents, adoptive parents and pre-adoptive parents, especially those with interest and experience in open adoption.
 We’ll be asking for some of you to share your stories over the next several months while we write the book , so stay tuned.

 We won’t be sure of the moniker until our new creation takes more form, but its working name is, The Open-Hearted Way to Open Adoption: Helping Your Child Grow up Whole.
-Our estimated delivery date is Summer of 2013.
+Our estimated delivery date is Spring of 2013.

 I suppose we have some writing to do.